So you’ve identified the home of your dreams. Here are the Top 10 things you need to know about home inspections in Toronto:

 1. What a Home Inspection IS

 When you conduct a home inspection, there are two things you’re hoping to accomplish:

 - Identify any major problems with the house and get an idea of what’s involved in remedying those major issues.
 In all likelihood, in Toronto, you are not buying a new house.
 You’re buying a house that may have been constructed a century ago and renovated periodically (by the ex-owner’s brother’s friend who knew a little about electrical) over time.
 Your house won’t be in perfect condition and you need to know what to anticipate.

 - Get an introduction to your future house so that you know how to maintain it.
 If you’re a first time home buyer, this will be especially important for you – owning a house is a lot of work and properly taking care of it is the only way to maintain your investment.

 Whether you’re a first time home buyer or an old veteran, home inspections are an important part of the home buying process.
-Stay tuned for tomorrow’ blog, Top 10 Things to Know: Home Inspections (part 2).
+Make sure to read the second half of this list: Part 2: Top 10 Things to Know: Home Inspections.